YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     elmApp.ports.setStorage.subscribe(function(state) {
         localStorage.setItem('model', JSON.stringify(state));
     });

+    elmApp.ports.removeStorage.subscribe(function() {
+        localStorage.removeItem('model');
+    });
 </script>
 ...
 ```

 There is no Elm here.
 We're using JavaScript to check `localStorage` for previously saved `model` data.
 Then we're establishing the `startingState` in a ternary that checks the `storedState` for the model data.
 If data is found, we `JSON.parse` it and pass it to our Elm app.
 If there is no model yet, we'll pass `null`.

-Then we need to set up a port so we can use features of `localStorage` in our Elm code.
-We're going to call the port `setStorage` and then subscribe to it so we can do something with messages that come through the port.
+Then we need to set up ports so we can use features of `localStorage` in our Elm code.
+We're going to call one port `setStorage` and then subscribe to it so we can do something with messages that come through the port.
 When `state` data is sent, we'll use the `setItem` method to set `model` and save the stringified data to `localStorage`.
+The `removeStorage` port will remove the `model` item from `localStorage`.
+We'll use this when logging out.

 Now we'll go back to `Main.elm`: